boly38/drobadi/README.md

 **install drobadi**

 ```
-npm install drobadi --global
+npm install drobadi@latest --global
 ```

 **set your preferences**

-A dropbox access token is required.
+A dropbox application (`dropboxAppKey`,`dropboxAppSecret`), and long-lived refresh-token (`dropboxRefreshToken`) are required.

+NB: in order to understand how-to get a `refresh-token, cf [dropbox-refresh-token](https://github.com/boly38/dropbox-refresh-token)

+The old-long-lived access-token (`dropboxToken`) are always supported but this method is deprecated and will be removed in futur release.

 ```
 drobadi setup